C0st1/Stremio-Addon-Manager/README.md

 ### 🔄 Reordering
 Drag the ⠿ handle to reorder addons.
-Use ▲ / ▼ buttons for mobile or keyboard navigation.

 ### 📌 Pinning
 Pin addons to keep them at the top regardless of drag operations.